-If you're looking for strategies for storing files uploaded by or generated for your customers, see How do I accept file uploads when using Aptible Deploy? instead.
+If you're looking for strategies for storing files uploaded by or generated for your customers, see How do I accept file uploads when using Aptible? instead.

 Broadly speaking, there are two ways to serve static assets from an Aptible web app:

 Serving static assets from a web container running on Aptible

 This approach is typically only appropriate for development and staging apps.